DonateCareer CenterLogin

 Training Program Accreditation ensures that veterinary pathology training programs are evaluated for excellence in curriculum, faculty expertise, and compliance with professional guidelines, supporting the development of future leaders in veterinary pathology.

-The American College of Veterinary Pathologists (ACVP) training program accreditation will be a voluntary process for veterinary pathology residency training programs worldwide.
+The American College of Veterinary Pathologists (ACVP) training program accreditation is a voluntary process for veterinary pathology residency training programs worldwide.
 Accredited programs will meet the program standards set by ACVP.
+Although accreditation is voluntary, following the 5-year launch period, and/or once all interested programs have had the opportunity to apply for accreditation, all trainees must have either completed an accredited training program or an approved IATP to be eligible for the ACVP certifying examination.

 The four standards of accreditation are briefly summarized: